shanmugamani1023/computerVisionPractice/road_map.md

 # intialization of weights / biases

 # ANN vs CNN difference

-# Types of networks and its architechtures differences
+# Types of networks and its architechtures differences:

+# classification

+# object detection

+# segmentation

+# RNN and its types

+# trade off between bias and variance

+# confusion matrix

+# accuracy

+# precision and recall,mAP

 # simple ANN in programming in tensorflow

 # simple CNN in programming in tensorflow

+# Classification model using pretrained model(alex net ,vgg ,google net ,resnet)

 # i have to work on my project explanation